46th Annual National Conference on

-The Professional Nurse Educator Group (PNEG) is a virtual network of educators from all over the United States that are dedicated the lifelong learning of professional nurses.
+The Professional Nurse Educators Group (PNEG) is a virtual network of educators from all over the United States that are dedicated to the lifelong learning of professional nurses.
 This network is open to all educators in the field.
 While there is no formal process to join, membership list or dues, we welcome those interested in network participation to come to the special PNEG networking session at the annual PNEG Conference to participate in discussions and future conference planning.
 The network includes faculty from nursing schools, continuing nursing education professionals, entrepreneurs and nursing staff development professionals interested in being part of the network.
-Discussions also occur on our listserv and in the PNEG LinkedIn group (now with over 3200 members).

 A history of PNEG, previous PNEG conferences, and future PNEG conferences can be found in the links at the top.
-The organization’s activities include a yearly PNEG conference, the listserv and a LinkedIn group.
-There is also a link (EdOps) for sharing nurse educator conferences and other items of interest.
+The organization’s activities include a yearly PNEG conference and a LinkedIn group.

 To encourage and support those involved in lifelong learning from schools of nursing, hospitals, entrepreneurial and continuing nursing education programs in order to promote best practices in the delivery of nursing care.